There are two deadlines which must be met in order to benefit from the Homestead Exemption:

 1. In order to meet the qualification deadline for the exemption you must be a Florida resident and own and occupy the property as your permanent residence on January 1st of the year you claim the exemption.
 You may also qualify for the exemption if you have a beneficial interest in the property under a 98 year lease or a life estate.

 2. In order to meet the application deadline you must apply by March 1st of the year for which you are claiming the exemption.

 March 1 of each year is the last day to submit a timely filed homestead exemption application.
 Nevertheless, the property appraiser’s office will consider homestead exemption applications filed after the March 1 deadline.
-Applicants that would have otherwise qualified to receive the homestead exemption, but were not able to apply on time, may be granted the homestead exemption.
-Contact our office for more information.

 When applying for the Homestead Exemption, you will need to provide several items listed below that serve as evidence of property ownership and Florida permanent residence.

 IMPORTANT: Married couples are required to provide the following information for both spouses.

 1. Evidence of ownership or beneficial interest – By the time you apply for the Homestead Exemption, it is very likely that your name will already be in our records showing you as the property owner.
 However, it is recommended that you bring with you a copy of one of the following if you are filing in person:

 2. Evidence of permanent Florida Residence - All applicants must present: